 - Don't give up when your client says no at first.
 The B2B journey statistics say 60% of customers

-will say no four times before agreeing to a deal, but only 12% of sales reps are willing to try to deliver a sales pitch after the fourth no.
+will say no four times before agreeing to a deal, but only 12% of sales reps are willing to try to continue trying after the fourth no.

 - Remember that "sorry, I’m busy right now" doesn't always mean a refusal.
 42% of people would be willing to purchase if sales representatives called back at a predetermined time and date.